Ruben-Lohberg/RubenOS/README.md

 - Adding an external demonstration function, which prints something to the screen (print_at)
 - Try to reintroduce custom bootloader
-- Used newly acquired knowlege to debug the issues with my bootloader and got the new version of the os working with my old bootloader.
+- Used newly acquired knowledge to debug the issues with my bootloader and got the new version of the os working with my old bootloader.
 No more GRUB!
 - Cleanup and small pretty features